Cinema In London | The Ultimate Guide

 Best for: a day trip

 As well as two art galleries, two theatres, a concert hall and a tropical conservatory, The Barbican offers a three-screen cinema, one of which holds a mighty 280 seats.
-As well as most of the mainstream stuff, they’re notably good at programming interesting festival screenings, as well as some older stuff, usually tied in with everything else that’s happening elsewhere in the space.
+As well as most of the mainstream stuff, they’re notably good at programming interesting festival screenings, as well as some older stuff, documentaries and foreign language films, usually tied in with everything else that’s happening elsewhere in the space.
+READ MORE

 Address: Silk Street, EC2Y 8DS | Adult ticket price: £12 | Ticket promos: Mon £6 | For exact screenings and/or to book tickets visit their website here.